‘Firmino is the real MVP of Liverpool’ – Brazilian forward ‘perfect’ for Klopp, says scout who took him to Hoffenheim | Goal.com

 Firmino was then sold to Liverpool for £29 million ($38m) four years later and, since Klopp inherited the reins from Brendan Rodgers, he has enjoyed remarkable success on Merseyside.

-Pfannenstiel, who is held in the highest regard within the German football industry and is currently head of sports at Fortuna Dusseldorf, told Goal and SPOX of Firmino: “He was recommended to us by the agency ROGON.
+Pfannenstiel, who is currently head of sports at Fortuna Dusseldorf and who has shown a good eye for talent before as the head of international relations and scouting at Hoffenheim, told told Goal and SPOX of Firmino: “He was recommended to us by the agency ROGON.
 ROGON has one of the best networks in Brazil.

 “With Carlos Eduardo and Luiz Gustavo, they had already brought two top players to Hoffenheim.
 I had seen Firmino play before, but I didn't know his name.